 Tobacco products tax receipts are a small component of the CTT.
-In FY 2014, tobacco tax receipts of \$94.6 million accounted for only 6.5 percent of total CTT collections.
 This tax is imposed on products such as cigars, pipe tobacco and chewing tobacco.
 The Division of the Budget uses trend analysis to construct a tobacco products tax forecast.
-In FY 2015, tobacco tax receipts dropped to \$45.7 million after refunds of \$32 million as a result of a Department of Taxation and Finance technical memorandum issued December 5, 2013, which allows that wherever the manufacturer's price cannot be directly established by invoice it is deemed to be 38 percent of the wholesale price.
+Tobacco tax receipts dropped from \$94.6 million in FY 2014 to \$45.7 million in FY 2015 due to refunds of \$32 million as a result of a Department of Taxation and Finance technical memorandum issued December 5, 2013.
+This memo amended the wholesale cigar price determination by allowing for the use of a 38% adjustment ratio (if an established price or manufacturer's invoice price is not available) or a lower adjustment ratio if supported by a manufacturer's invoice or other evidence.
 Similarly, in FY 2016, tobacco tax receipts dropped further to \$22.1 million after refunds of \$50 million.
+In FY 2017, tobacco tax receipts rebounded to \$76.4 million as the payout of refunds stemming from the Department of Taxation and Finance technical memorandum concluded.
 For a more detailed discussion, see the New York State Executive Budget, Economic and Revenue Outlook.
-The following graph shows monthly and 12 month moving average tobacco tax collections from August 1995 to August 2016.
+The following graph shows monthly and 12 month moving average tobacco tax collections from August 1995 to August 2017.